ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 At roughly eight years old as a publically available project, Chapel is a slightly older and more mature language than Julia.
-However, the language continues to evolve and there are breaking changes between versions; these are much smaller breaking changes than with Julia, so that most recent example code online works readily.
-As its focus has always been on large-scale parallelism rather than desktop computing, it is more of a niche project and so has attracted much less interest and many fewer users than Juli (however, if you read this blog, Chapel's niche is one you are almost certainly very interested in.)
+However, the language continues to evolve and there are breaking changes between versions; these are much smaller and more localized breaking changes than with Julia, so that most recent example code online works readily.
+As its focus has always been on large-scale parallelism rather than desktop computing, it is more of a niche project and so has attracted much less interest and many fewer users than Julia (however, if you read this blog, Chapel's niche is one you are almost certainly very interested in.)
 The relative paucity of users is reflected in the smaller number of contributed packages, although an upcoming package manager will likely lower the bar to future contributions.

 Chapel also lacks a REPL, which makes experimentation and testing somewhat harder --- there's no equivalent of [JuliaBox](https://juliabox.com)